Bruce Bairnsfather: First World War service

 "Old Bill", from Bullets & Billets: "First Discovered in the Alluvial Deposits of Southern Flanders.
 Feeds Almost Exclusively on Jam and Water Biscuits.
 Hobby: Filling Sandbags, on Dark and Rainy Nights".

-In 1914, Bairnsfather was commissioned into the Royal Warwickshire Regiment as a second lieutenant and served with a machine gun unit in France until 1915, when he was hospitalised with shell shock and hearing damage sustained during the Second Battle of Ypres.
-Posted to the 34th Division headquarters on Salisbury Plain, he developed his humorous series for the Bystander about life in the trenches, featuring "Old Bill", a curmudgeonly soldier with trademark walrus moustache and balaclava.
+On 11 September 1914, Bairnsfather was joined the 3rd Battalion, Royal Warwickshire Regiment as a second lieutenant.
+He was promoted to lieutenant on 19 December 1914, and to captain on 2 February 1915.

+He served in France until 1915, and was seconded as Brigade Machine Gun Officer on 3 October 1915.
+He was hospitalised with shell shock and hearing damage sustained during the Second Battle of Ypres.
+On 25 April 1916, he was made a staff captain while attached to headquarters.
+Posted to the 34th Division HQ on Salisbury Plain, he developed his humorous series for the Bystander about life in the trenches, featuring "Old Bill", a curmudgeonly soldier with trademark walrus moustache and balaclava.
 The best remembered of these shows Bill with another trooper in a muddy shell hole with shells whizzing all around.
 The other trooper is grumbling and Bill advises:

 Well, If you knows of a better 'ole, go to it.

-Many of his cartoons from this period were collected in Fragments From France (1914) and the autobiographical Bullets & Billets (1916).
+Many of his cartoons from this period were collected in Fragments from France (1914) and the autobiographical Bullets & Billets (1916).

 Despite Bairnsfather's immense popularity with the troops and a massive sales increase for the Bystander, initially there were objections to the "vulgar caricature".
 Nevertheless, success in raising morale led to Bairnsfather's promotion and receipt of a War Office appointment to draw similar cartoons for other Allied forces.

+In May 1918, he was mentioned in despatches by General Herbert Plumer.